-For more information, contact Mercatus Outreach, 703-993-4930, mercatusoutreach@mercatus.gmu.edu Mercatus Center at George Mason University 3434 Washington Blvd., 4th Floor, Arlington, VA 22201 Disadvantages: One disadvantage of the change arises from the fact that the exclusion turns the leverage ratio into yet another risk-based capital ratio by effectively assigning Treasuries and deposits at Federal Reserve banks risk weights equal to zero.
-I will show, using a simple model of a profit-maximizing bank that's subjected to both a leverage ratio and a risk-based capital ratio, that as one excludes more Treasuries and reserves from the denominator of the leverage ratio, the bank allocates more toward these assets and allocates less to loans.
-While that seems to be the aim of the rule change, since loans tend to have among the highest risk weights, the model shows how risk-based capital, rather than the non-risk-based leverage ratio, encourages large banks to substitute away from high-risk-weight assets, such as loans.
-As people in the United States eagerly await a recovery, regulatory-capital-requirement-related disincentives to hold loans could factor into a slower recovery from the COVID-19 pandemic if the largest banks shift their portfolios away from loans and other banks cannot step in to fill the void.
-The model also shows that excluding Treasuries and reserves from the leverage ratio also makes banks more leveraged.
+Disadvantages: One disadvantage of the change arises from the fact that the exclusion turns the leverage ratio into yet another risk-based capital ratio, by effectively assigning Treasuries and deposits at Federal Reserve banks risk weights equal to zero.
+I will show using a simple model of a profit-maximizing bank that's subjected to both a leverage ratio and a risk-based capital ratio, that as one excludes more Treasuries and reserves from the denominator of the leverage ratio, the bank allocates more toward these assets and allocates less to loans.
+While that seems to be the aim of the rule change, since loans tend to have among the highest risk weights, the model shows how risk-based capital, rather than the non-risk-based leverage ratio, encourages the bank to substitute away from high-risk-weight assets, such as loans.
+As people in the United States eagerly await an eventual recovery, regulatory-capital-requirement-related disincentives to hold loans could factor into a slower COVID-19 pandemic recovery, if the largest banks shift their portfolios away from loans and other banks cannot step in to fill the void.
+The model also shows that excluding Treasuries and reserves from the leverage ratio makes the bank more leveraged.